 You cannot do everything right.
 We are not in a perfect world, so you need to take right steps; doing right things are more important.

 - Do you really know who your customer is and their need?Focus on your customer and their need.
 Rather than creating a product or service, trying to spend your resources and energy into selling it (I am not referring to blue ocean strategy here) do understand your prospective customer’s pain and/or gain.
 If you are not solving a big problem (like Uber, booking a taxi with a click of a button rather than waiting on the streets), or not able to demonstrate a big gain (like Apple iPhone, that created a bigger impact through rich user experience) then you may have to seriously relook at your offerings.
 Else create a ‘differentiator’ that stands apart.
 Bear in mind, you don’t need to be miles ahead to win a race, but just nose ahead!

 - Create and expand your brand identity digitallyIt is a no brainer that startups need to create their brand identity, and not think that the brand building initiative is only for established or large enterprises.
-It is all about creating differentiation, building trust; and digital will be an easy and cost effective way to build your brand.
-First step is to create a website that resounds well with your business.
-With good dot com names virtually not available, this might need a lot of search to arrive at the right name that can strike a chord with your customers as well.
+It is all about creating differentiation, building trust; and digital will be an easy and cost-effective way to build your brand.
+The first step is to create a website that resounds well with your business.
+With good dot-com names virtually not available, this might need a lot of searches to arrive at the right name that can strike a chord with your customers as well.

 - Pick the right strategyYou all very well know that no one size fits all.
 Digital is beautiful in that way, because custom strategy can be carved for every one of you – be it a boutique, services firm, product startup, retail outlet, etc. I have stressed the need of SEO many a times in my earlier articles; a balanced approach to SEO, SEM, and SMM is important for you to succeed in this business.
 There are strategies (pre-launch, during launch, post-launch) that you need to pick depending upon the stage of your startup.